OSU-NLP-Group/EIA_against_webagent/README.md

-This is the repo for the paper **EIA: PRIVACY ATTACK AGAINST GENERALIST WEB AGENTS VIA ENVIRONMENTAL INJECTION**
+This is the repo for the paper **EIA: Privacy Attack Against Generalist Web Agents Via Environmental Injection**

-We are working on finalizing the materials for release.
+Code and data are coming soon.
 Please stay tuned!!